nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 This is partly due to modularity optimization expecting an assortative community structure, while the network grew more disassortative over time.
-Not only the results of later snapshots are here suboptimal, but the changing community indices also increases the complexity of their analysis.
+Not only the results of later snapshots are here suboptimal, but the varying community indices increase the complexity of their temporal analysis.

 On the temporal graph